skypher/weblocks/docs/source/components.rst

 Widgets are the main building blocks of Weblocks (hence the name).

-TODO
-At the heart of Weblocks is a tree`'w_footnote(An acyclic graph with exactly one parent per node) of widgets that is manipulated by the clients requests.
+At the heart of Weblocks is a tree [#tree]_ of widgets that is manipulated by the clients requests.
 When a client sends its first request to a Weblocks application then a new session is started for it and a widget tree is associated with this session.